 The History Department’s staffing and resources are strong in American history, particularly in the nineteenth century, an area in which it has long excelled.
-Current American history faculty include Kristen Block in slavery and the Atlantic World, Daniel Feller in the Jacksonian era, Ernest Freeberg in nineteenth and twentieth century cultural history, Luke Harlow in the antebellum, Civil War, and Reconstruction eras and in religion, Christopher Magra in early America and the Atlantic World, William D. Mercer in legal and constitutional history, Robert J. Norrell in Southern history and race relations, Tore Olsson in twentieth century U.S., transnational, and agricultural history, Julie Reed in American Indian history, Lynn Sacco in the Gilded Age and Progressive Era, gender and sexuality, and popular culture, and Shannen Dee Williams in African-American history.
+Current American history faculty include Kristen Block in slavery and the Atlantic World, Daniel Feller in the Jacksonian era, Ernest Freeberg in nineteenth and twentieth century cultural history, Luke Harlow in the antebellum, Civil War, and Reconstruction eras and in religion, Christopher Magra in early America and the Atlantic World, William D. Mercer in legal and constitutional history, Robert J. Norrell in Southern history and race relations, Tore Olsson in twentieth century U.S., transnational, and agricultural history, Julie Reed in American Indian history, Lynn Sacco in the Gilded Age and Progressive Era, gender and sexuality, and popular culture, Shannen Dee Williams in African-American and women’s history, and Brandon Winford in African-American and civil rights history.

 Current and recent doctoral dissertations include such topics as the shaping of Jacksonian Indian removal, the origins of American religious camp meetings, evangelical responses to the antebellum market economy, and pacifist networks in the Civil War.